learn-co-curriculum/react-hooks-use-ref/README.md

 ```

 Another example of using the `useRef` hook to access a DOM element is in the
-`TickerChart` component.
-In that example, we're using a `<canvas>` element
+`TickerChart` component included in the `src/components` directory.
+In that
-to draw out a graph of the price changes over time.
+example, we're using a `<canvas>` element to draw out a graph of the price
+changes over time.

 ## Conclusion

-Like `useState`, the `useRef` hooks gives us a some internal React values that
+Like `useState`, the `useRef` hook gives us some internal React values that
 will persist across renders of our component.
 Unlike **state**, when we update a
 **ref**, React will not automatically re-render our component.
 This makes refs
 useful for keeping track of persistent data in our components, similar to an